Looking for support for your finance function? Book a time with an expert.

 Importance in Strategic Planning

-Beyond day-to-day financial operations, both positions contribute significantly to strategic planning.
+Beyond day-to-day financial operations, both positions contribute significantly to FP&A initiatives.
 They provide the financial analysis and insights that inform major organizational decisions.

 Comptrollers in government agencies contribute to policy development, resource allocation, and program evaluation.
 Their financial analysis helps determine which public programs deliver the best outcomes relative to their costs.